 Question: "Who was Saint Patrick and why do we celebrate St. Patrick's Day?"

-Answer: The man eventually canonized as Saint Patrick by the Catholic Church was born to a wealthy family in 387 A.D. in Kilpatrick, Scotland.
+Answer: The man eventually canonized as Saint Patrick by the Catholic Church was born to a wealthy family in AD 387 in Kilpatrick, Scotland.
 His real name was Maewyn Succat.
 It was his extensive missionary work in Ireland for which he is famous.
 During the thirty years of work there he supposedly converted over 135,000 people, established 300 churches, and consecrated 350 bishops.
-He died on March 17, 461 A.D.
+He died on March 17, 461.

 Each year millions of people celebrate St. Patrick’s Day.
 It is a national holiday in Ireland when people do not work, but observe it in worship and family gatherings.
-In the United States, the first St. Patrick’s Day parade was held in New York on March 17 of 1762.
+In the United States, the first St. Patrick’s Day parade was held in New York on March 17, 1762.
 It consisted largely of Irish soldiers.
-Today, St. Patrick’s Day is celebrated by wearing green which symbolizes the return of spring as well as the Irish culture.
-Also, prominent in this celebration is green beer, pointing back to Saint Patrick’s introduction of alcohol to Ireland.
+Today, St. Patrick’s Day is celebrated by wearing green, which symbolizes the return of spring as well as the Irish culture.
+Also prominent in this celebration is green beer, pointing back to Saint Patrick’s introduction of alcohol to Ireland.

-What initially started as a Catholic holiday became an official feast day in the 17th century.
-Since then it has become a secular celebration of the Irish culture.
-Neither Saint Patrick or St. Patrick’s Day is mentioned in Scripture.
-While we would strongly disagree of some of the aspects of Catholic theology that St. Patrick taught, the fact that around 1600 years ago a man dedicated his life to proclaiming the Gospel, resulting in tens of thousands coming to faith in Christ – that is most definitely worth celebrating (Luke 15:7–10).
+What started as a Catholic holiday became an official feast day in the 17th century.
+Since then, it has become a secular celebration of the Irish culture.
+Neither Saint Patrick nor St. Patrick’s Day is mentioned in Scripture.
+While we would strongly disagree of some of the aspects of Catholic theology that St. Patrick taught, the fact that around 1,600 years ago a man dedicated his life to proclaiming the gospel, resulting in tens of thousands coming to faith in Christ, is most definitely worth celebrating (Luke 15:7–10).